wkhere/stackless/Doc/tutorial/interpreter.rst

 ``python -m module [arg] ...``, which executes the source file for *module* as if you had spelled out its full name on the command line.

-Note that there is a difference between ``python file`` and ``python
-<file``.
-In the latter case, input requests from the program, such as calling
-``sys.stdin.read()``, are satisfied from *file*.
-Since this file has already been read until the end by the parser before the program starts executing, the program will encounter end-of-file immediately.
-In the former case (which is usually what you want) they are satisfied from whatever file or device is connected to standard input of the Python interpreter.

 When a script file is used, it is sometimes useful to be able to run the script and enter interactive mode afterwards.
 This can be done by passing :option:`-i` before the script.
 (This does not work if the script is read from standard